openlibraryenvironment/lib-ncip-client/README.md

 NCIPClientWrapper wrapper = new NCIPClientWrapper(endpoint, inputParms);
 ```

-The NCIPClientWrapper instantiates the indicated client and returns a Map response (instead of a JSONObject)
+The NCIPClientWrapper instantiates the indicated client and when send is called, it returns a Map response (instead of a JSONObject)

 You then instantiate the class that represents the service you are calling and call the send method on the client.
 The response is a java.util.Map (when using NCIPClientWrapper) which includes a boolean (success) to indicate whether the call was successful (a JSONObject is returned for the other client classes):